wdas03/climate-modelling/README.md

 This will allow to make a lot of API calls which is needed as there are over 120000 rows of data to account for.
 This will output a csv file with corresponding weather data.

+To combine the slope and weather data, run `merge_weather_and_slope.ipynb`.
+This will result in a csv file with over 300 features.

 ## Evaluation
 To run EDA, run `conus_eda.ipynb`.